 Nomad Templates

-When a developer creates an instance of the Template, a space, and starts it, knot automatically creates any required volumes and launches the job within the Nomad cluster.
+Nomad templates in knot define environments using a Nomad job specification and optional volume definitions.
+When a developer creates and starts a space from a template, knot automatically provisions the required volumes and launches the job within the Nomad cluster.

 Nomad Job

-When a change is made to a template all running spaces are marked as an update available, however the spaces are not automatically restarted.
-Once the spaces are restarted they will receive the updated template.
+When a template is updated, all running spaces are marked as having an update available.
+However, spaces are not automatically restarted.
+Restarting a space applies the updated template.

 auth {